vlizBE/vocabserver-webcomponent/README.md

 ### Attributes/properties

 - `query`: the search query
-- `source-dataset`: restricts the search to a single dataset
+- `source-datasets`: restricts the search to a comma separated list of datasets.
 - `search-endpoint`: url of the search backend

 ### Custom Events